PadmanabhanSaravanan/Terraform/README.md

 }
 ```

+You can find more information in the [Terraform documentation](https://developer.hashicorp.com/terraform/language/values/variables)

 **2.** **Local Variables** : Local variables are like temporary variables within the scope of a function.
 They are referenced using local.name, and declared with locals (plural).
 For example:

 ```markdown